KerrieAbrams/D287/README.md

 •  Display error messages when adding and updating parts if the inventory is greater than the maximum.

 #### Changes:

+> InventoryValueValidator.java lines 25-41: updated the validator to notify the user whether the inventory is too high or low when adding parts or updating parts

+> EnufPartsValidator line 37: Added additional logic to prevent submitting a product with a part that would lower the inventory below the minimum

+> AddProductController lines 150, 170: Updated the add and remove part buttons to increment and decrement the inventory appropriately

+> src/resources/templates: Created notenoughparts.html

+> AddProductController lines 142-144: Updated the add button functionality to prevent the user from adding a part with 0 inventory, redirecting them to notenoughparts.html

 </details>